 To identify the user, Couchbase is configured to parse one or more fields and extract the user.
 This is done by using a path, prefix, and delimiter.
 The path describes where in the certificate to get the user name from, the prefix strips off the beginning of the username and the delimiter terminates the username.
 In the above example, to extract a user called “bob” you would use:

 There is a maximum limit of 10 path expressions in Couchbase, with no two expressions having the same path and prefix fields, and it is mandatory to specify all the fields in the expression.
 Couchbase tries each path expression on the certificate one-by-one in the order specified, and it uses the first one that can successfully extract a non-empty username string.
-If all the path expressions cannot extract the user string, X.509 certificate authentication will fail.
+If all the path expressions cannot extract the user string, efforts to authenticate with X.509 certificates will fail too.

 Configuring Couchbase Server